patrickbwarren/inkscape-survex-export/README.md

 As&hellip;', since it prevents Inkscape from thinking that the actual Inkscape drawing is of file type `.svx`.

-1. If on processing the `.svx` file, Survex complains with an error 'Survey not all connected to fixed stations', then it is most likely a pair of supposedly coincident survey stations are not close enough together (they may have been overlooked).
+1. If Survex complains with an error
+'Survey not all connected to fixed stations', then it is most likely a pair of supposedly coincident survey stations are not close enough together (they may have been overlooked).
 To diagnose this: